BartMassey/wordle5/README.md

 When building for best performance, you may want to build a statically-linked binary for more reproducible best times.
 On my box I use the `x86_64-unknown-linux-musl` build target for this.
+You may also want to use `RUSTC_FLAGS="-C target-cpu=native"`, although it doesn't make a difference for me except a tiny bit in sequential execution.
 Note that you definitely want to time the binary: don't use `cargo run` when timing as it adds major overhead.

 I've tried to make my solution clear and readable.
 Please see the Rustdoc and source code for details.